Start point - Junction of

 Hopegill Head and Grasmoor, with Mellbreak in front.

-stile in the fence that descends from Gavel Fell.
-Walked the
+"We have to descend roughly west to Fothergill Head, and cross the stile in the fence that descends from Gavel Fell."

 cairn for our picture.

-the day, Knock Murton, and yes, it is every bit as steep as it
+"Yes lad, and I'm sure it is every bit as steep as it looks."

 From Low Pen the path descended to

-thick forest clothes the lower half of Knock Murton, and Dad had
+As the picture shows thick forest clothes the lower half of Knock Murton.
+We looked closely, then Dad said, "there it is."

 "Phew", said Dad, "I'm